teju85/blog/src/_posts/2020-06-14-survey-of-gnns.markdown

 - spectral methods only work with undirected graphs

 #### graph pooling modules
+coarsen the graph representation to reduce computationaly complexity for graph classification and such other tasks next in the pipeline.
+Popular approach is to use mean/max/sum based pooling functions:
+$$h_G = poolFunction(h_1^{(K)}, h_2^{(K)}, ..., h_n^{(K)})$$

 ### Graph autoencoders

 #### network embedding
+Low dimensional representation of nodes which preserves the topological info.
+* Graph AutoEncoder: uses GCN in encoder phase and decoder phase tries to reconstruct the adjacency matrix based on the generated embedding
+* Variational GAE: Variational version of the above, using KL divergence as the metric

 #### graph generation
+Beneficial in solving molecular graph generation problem.
+There are methods which try to generate graphs globally or sequentially.

 ### spatio-temporal GNNs
+Capture both spatial and temporal dependencies together. eg: traffic speed forecasting.
+Most simple way is to feed the output of convGNNs into recurrent layer like RNNs/LSTMs.

 ### future directions
 1. model depth - going infinite depth will pull all nodes into a single point!